Independent Financal Advice is important

 Planning your funeral

-Not something that maybe top of your list, but it's one of those plans that once you have put in place you can forget about it, potentially saving your family money and of course the stress of arranging your funeral when that time comes.
+Not something that maybe top of your list, but it's one of those plans that once you have put in place you can forget about it, potentially saving your family money and the stress of arranging and paying for a funeral when that time comes.

-If you are interested in setting up a funeral plan make sure you read our "Plan Pitfalls" section as not all plans are the same, so it's worth making sure you are comfortable with your plan choice.
+If you are interested in setting up a funeral plan make sure you read our "are funeral plans safe" section as not all pre-paid funeral plans are the same, so it's worth making sure you are comfortable with your plan choice.